- Modern Family, in one episode, Luke's line "I got scared because the cabinet didn't fall down".

 Eugene: (hastily) I didn't put anything in that stew!

-- In an episode of The A-Team the plane the team is in crashes somewhere on North Carolina, and they have to pretend they're still in Guatemala (where they came from) so that B.A. doesn't realize they put him on a plane.
+- In The A-Team episode "Holiday in the Hills", the plane the team is in crashes somewhere on North Carolina, and they have to pretend they're still in Guatemala (where they came from) so that B.A. doesn't realize they put him on a plane.

 B.A.: It doesn't look like Guatemala to me!